TolikPylypchuk/SharpHook/docs/articles/simulation.md

 diagonalScrollTemplate.Simulate();
 ```

+`IEventSimulationSequenceBuilder` and `IEventSimulationSequenceTemplate` also extend `IDisposable`, and are disposed
+when the `EventSimulator` instance that owns them gets disposed.

 `IEventSimulationSequenceBuilder` has the `AddKeyStroke` extension method which adds a sequence of key presses and a
 reversed sequence of key releases.
 For example, these two snippets will have equivalent results: